OpenInternet/Infuse/content/learning-path/5/module-7.ar.md

 Although it’s not required, you’ll probably want to [sign up for an API key on the WPScan website](https://wpscan.com/register/) and use the key when scanning.
 If you don’t specify an API key, WPScan will identify the versions of WordPress and its plugins and let you know which ones are out of date.
 If you use the API key, it will tell you what vulnerabilities exist in the site.

+## Skill Check

+Discuss your use of ZAP’s scanner and sqlmap on DIWA with your mentor.
+Why did you find things that ZAP didn’t, and vice versa?
+Explain to them how you plan on using automation to help you test websites going forward?

 ## Learning Resources

 {{% resource title="Web crawler" languages="47 languages" cost="Free" description="An overview of what a web crawler is and what it does." url="https://en.wikipedia.org/wiki/Web_crawler" %}}